Lyrics for (The Angels Wanna Wear My) Red Shoes as interpreted by Mopnugget

 But it's so hard to refuse

-How can you say that I'm too old
+Can you say that I'm too old

-When the angels have stolen my red shoes
+When the angels have stolen my red shoes?

-She said "Drop dead," then left with another guy
+She said, "Drop dead," then left with another guy

 That's what you get if you go chasing after vengeance

-Ever since you got me punctured this has been my sentence
+Ever since you got me punctured, this has been my sentence

-Oh I used to be disgusted
+Oh, I used to be disgusted

-Since their wings have gotten rusted
+But since their wings have got rusted

 You know, the angels wanna wear my red shoes